the-swerve/obj/readme.md

 # obj

-A very tiny library that turns `Object.create()` into a method called `clone`, where the idea is to use prototypes to structure your systems rather than something resembling classes and instances:
+A very tiny library that turns `Object.create()` into a method called `clone`, where the idea is to use a simple system of cloning and mixing prototypes:

 #### Obj.clone()